geekboxzone/mmallow_docs_source.android.com/src/faqs.md

 ### How are device manufacturers' compatibility claims validated? ###

 There is no validation process for Android device compatibility.
-However, if the device is to include Android Market, Google will typically validate the device for compatibility before agreeing to license the Market client software.
+However, if the device is to include Google Play, Google will typically validate the device for compatibility before agreeing to license the Google Play client software.

 ### What happens if a device that claims compatibility is later found to have compatibility problems? ###

-Typically, Google's relationships with Android Market licensees allow us to ask them to release updated system images that fix the problems.
+Typically, Google's relationships with Google Play licensees allow us to ask them to release updated system images that fix the problems.

 ## Compatibility Test Suite ##